hoangduytran/blender-manual/manual/modeling/texts/editing.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Header --> Text --> Insert Unicode`

-Opens a dialog box to input the entry of any Unicode character by entering its hexadecimal codepoint value.
+Opens a dialog box to input the entry of any Unicode character by entering its hexadecimal code point value.

-See Wikipedia for a `List of Unicode characters <https://en.wikipedia.org/wiki/List_of_Unicode_characters>`__ which list there respective hexadecimal codepoint values.
+See Wikipedia for a `List of Unicode characters <https://en.wikipedia.org/wiki/List_of_Unicode_characters>`__ which list there respective hexadecimal code point values.

 .. _bpy.ops.font.text_insert: